AnthonyVanegasCatalan/data-architecture-portfolio/README.md

 ## Overview

-This repository presents a production-grade **Data Architecture and Data Engineering solution** designed for an e-commerce platform operating across multiple countries.
+This repository presents a production-grade **Data Architecture and Data Engineering solution** based on the designed for Magento API (Samsung.com) operating across multiple countries.
+And it also applies to all of our data sources listed below.

+- Magento API
+- Mirgor API
+- SLC API
+- SLC RPA
+- COMPUMARKET API
+- BONUS API
+- STIENDA.UY API
+- NICATEL RPA
+- AIMNEXT RPA
+- CLARO PR RPA
+- GSCM RPA
+- ALL FUTURE DATA SOURCES

 The solution demonstrates how to:
 - Design scalable data pipelines